-- Intrusion of privacy with AML and KYC procedures.
+- The intrusion of privacy with AML and KYC procedures.

 Are crypto gambling licenses important?

 In fact, you’re more likely to be asked to complete some form of KYC at a licensed crypto sportsbook or casino, taking away any privacy and anonymity that you have by using crypto.
-There are numerous trustworthy, reliable, and top quality unregulated crypto sportsbooks and casinos out there, such as Nitrogen (review) and SwC (review).
-These are 2 of the longest running and most trustworthy crypto gambling sites, with 8 years of operation, no scams or mistreatment of players.
+There are numerous trustworthy, reliable, and top-quality unregulated crypto sportsbooks and casinos out there, such as Nitrogen and SwC Poker.
+These are 2 of the longest-running and most trustworthy crypto gambling sites, with 8 years of operation, and no scams or mistreatment of players.

 Instead of choosing a crypto gambling site based on licenses, pick a site of the highest overall quality with the best user experience that provides what you value.
-These are detailed in our honest crypto sportsbook reviews and crypto casino reviews or you can you can answer a few questions here and we’ll show you the best site for you!
+These are detailed in our honest crypto sportsbook reviews and crypto casino reviews, or you can check our sportsbook selector and we’ll show you the best site for you!